numbnet/icesoft/projects/seam-component-showcase/trunk/seam-component-showcase/README.txt

 this deploys the ear to your specified server....

 for jboss-seam1.2.1.GA and jsf1.2 libs (NOTE**had this working but now it's being stubborn, so
-	bear with me while I get this working again!)  with JBoss AS 4.2.0.GA you choose
+	bear with me while I get this working again!
+It's just configuration & packaging issues & fixing the build script, just need the time to fix it up)  with JBoss AS 4.2.0.GA you choose
 >ant build-Seam1.2WithJsf1.2
 >ant deploy